-With an old-world English feel both on and off the plate, Rules in Covent Garden is a great place to tuck into a traditional pie.
-London's oldest restaurant was known for its porter, pies and oysters when it opened more than 200 years ago.
-Today, the focus is more on game, but the restaurant stays true to its earlier menus with some heart-warming pies, such as steak and kidney pie, and chicken, bacon and tarragon.
-Alternatively, opt for a robust steamed pudding (made with suet) featuring steak, kidney and oysters.
+Tuck into a traditional pie in London's oldest restaurant.
+Rules, in Covent Garden, was known for its porter, pies and oysters when it opened more than 200 years ago.
+Today, the focus is more on game, but the restaurant stays true to its origins with some heartwarming pies such as steak and kidney pie, or the steamed suet pudding featuring steak, kidney and oysters.
+Book now

-Although many pubs claim to be ‘pie specialists’, The Windmill is one such establishment that can safely stand by its love for the pastry-cased delicacy.
-Boasting its own pie club with thousands of members, not one but two dedicated pie rooms, and even a pie-focused YouTube channel sharing their talents in pie making, this is definitely a place for pie enthusiasts.
+Although many pubs claim to be pie specialists, The Windmill can safely back up its love for the pastry-cased delicacy.
+Boasting its own pie club and two dedicated pie rooms, this is definitely a place for pie enthusiasts.
 Try the award-winning steak and kidney version for a warming, meaty hug or veggie filo pie with squash, lentils, goat's cheese, chickpea and red pepper.